justinrgarrard/world-of-naevis.net/data/archetypes/cleric_hell.md

 # Cleric: Hell Knight

 _Anarchists and revolutionaries, Hell Knights are devotees of chaos that aggressively seek to overturn order.
-The best of them seek out unjust systems to destroy, while others simply revel in destruction._
+The best of them seek out unjust systems to dismantle, while others simply revel in destruction._

 #### Hell Domain Spells